abbiedaniel/salesforce-maintenance/PD1-Notes.md

  #### Exception Handling

 - **Try/Catch Block**: `throw` statements can be used to generate exceptions, while `try`, `catch`, and `finally` can be used to gracefully recover from an exception.
+- When an unhandled exception occurs, the transaction is immediatly terminated and any DML operations or changes made to the database are rolled back.

   ```apex
   try {
   	// something you think could fail or error